- Balkanize Me: In the Lunar Civil War path, Equestria can break in seven nations.

 - The TER route avoids wholesale slaughter, but legally discriminates against both thestrals and the natives, making thestrals legally second-class citizens and confining those natives who haven't assimilated to reservations.

 - The PON can reach an agreement with the thestrals and resolve tensions with them peacefully, but seeks to "educate" the natives, who the PON explicitly see as "savages", with the aim of annihilating their culture.
+The whole system is similar to the residential schools Canada and the United States established to "kill the Indian, save the man".

 - The IU gleefully carries out mass slaughter against both natives and thestrals and anyone else that is seen as a threat to Lavender Berry's rule.

 - Foreshadowing: In Jorge Orellana's 1048, the nominally socialist totalitarian country ruling Equestria is called "The State".
-Should Berry take over SESR and somehow conquer Equestria, the Equestrian successor state he declares is also called "The State".
+Should Berry take over the SESR and somehow conquer Equestria, the Equestrian successor state he declares is also called "The State".

 - Historical In-Joke: